SkylineCommunications/dataminer-docs/connector-help/connector_help/A10_Networks_AX_Series.md

 # A10 Networks AX Series

-The **A10 Networks AX Series** driver can be used for displaying and configuring information of the A10 Networks AX Series platform.
+The **A10 Networks AX Series** connector can be used for displaying and configuring information of the A10 Networks AX Series platform.

 ## About

-This protocol can be used to monitor and control the **A10 Networks AX Series** platform.
+This connector can be used to monitor and control the **A10 Networks AX Series** platform.
 The device supports two different types of connections:

 - An **SNMP** connection, used to retrieve the information of the device.
 - An **HTTP** connection, used to retrieve and configure the device.

-The protocol also features **alarm monitoring** and **trending**.
+The connector also features **alarm monitoring** and **trending**.

 ## Installation and configuration